sibext/bouquiniste/README.md

 ## Tasks

-* Create a show action in a BookController and a test for it.
+* Create a show action in a BookController
+* Add tests for show action
-* Fill view for an index action with list of books and add simple styles for it.
+* Fill view for an index action - create list of books
+* Add simple css styles for index action